ShivanshuManna/MannaBio/README.md

 - 👋 Hi, I’m @xXMannaXx
-- 👀 I’m interested in ...C++
+- 👀 I’m interested in ...Full Stack Development
-- 🌱 I’m currently learning ...DSA
+- 🌱 I’m currently learning ...JS
 - 💞️ I’m looking to collaborate on ...Projects
 - 📫 How to reach me ...Just think of me.